wso2/docs-is/en/docs/administer/blue-green-data-encryption-keyrotation.md

     *   oldSecretKey - The symmetric encryption key used in the `<OLD_IS_HOME>` !!! note
-        If the key is encrypted using cipher tool decrypt it back as shown [here](https://shagihan.medium.com/decrypt-encrypted-text-with-the-wso2-cipher-tool-15b67624620a).
+        If the key is encrypted using cipher tool, decrypt it back as shown [here](https://shagihan.medium.com/decrypt-encrypted-text-with-the-wso2-cipher-tool-15b67624620a).
     *   newSecretKey - The new symmetric encryption key !!! tip
         Generate using a tool like openssl using the command, `openssl rand -hex 16`.